 The Counseling Center is open from 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
 In case of an off-campus emergency, call 911.

 - During office hours: Call 773-298-4045 or come by the Counseling Center located in the modular unit behind Pacelli Hall.

 - Non-office hours: Call Public Safety at 773-298-3911 and they will contact the on-call counselor.

 Brian Kelley is a licensed clinical professional counselor (LCPC) with a B.A. in Sociology from the University of Central Oklahoma and an M.A. in Counseling from Saint Xavier University.
 He has over 10 years of experience working as a counselor and has taught psychology courses at the university level and is a member of the American Counseling Association (ACA).

 He believes that the therapeutic relationship is the single most important factor in how successful counseling will ultimately become.
-Brian has experience working with individuals with depression, anxiety, bipolar, stress management, relationships/divorce, LGBT issues, grief/loss and those who have experienced various traumas.
-Brian works in a collaborative and non-judgmental way to help you achieve your goals and realize your full potential.
+Kelley has experience working with individuals with depression, anxiety, bipolar, stress management, relationships/divorce, LGBT issues, grief/loss and those who have experienced various traumas.
+He works in a collaborative and non-judgmental way to help you achieve your goals and realize your full potential.